axelor/axelor-mobile/docs/doc/en/application/30_screens.md

 - _titleKey_: translation key for the panel title.
 - _isCollapsible_: defines whether a panel should be collapsible.
 - _order_: panel order in the view.
-- _colSpan_: panel width in the view.
-By default, the panel takes up the entire width of the view.
+- _colSpan_: panel width in its container, on a scale of 12 columns, following the same logic as the colSpan of a field.
+By default, the panel takes up the entire width of its container.
+A panel in `column` direction stacks its items whatever their colSpan.
 - _direction_: element display direction (`'row'` displays elements in rows, `'column'` displays elements in columns).
 - _parent_: name of parent panel.